iaretechnician/barebones-masterserver-wiki/Tutorial:-From-Scratch:-Part-4.md

 Finally, we need to let the player create a new game instance.
 Go to the **CreateGame** button we made earlier.
 Set this button up the same as the button we altered at the beginning of this tutorial.
 This was made in Step 3 of the previous part of this tutorial series.
 Disable the **ServerList** panel.

+Note that this will trigger an error: "Already logged In".
+This is because in the script ScratchCreateGame we try to login again as guest.
+To remove the warning remove the lines 31 to 48.
 ---

 And that's that!
 Build the **scratchGame** and **scratchLevel** scenes together, build the **scratchMasterServer** alone, and build the **scratchGame** and **scratchLevel** scenes together.